 Over the past eight years, FLJS has brought together hundreds of academics and professionals to study the role of law in society, including world-leading figures of the calibre of Nobel Laureate Professor Douglas North; Chief Justice of South Africa Pius Langa; former UK Home Secretary Charles Clarke; and Martin Wolf CBE, Chief Economics Commentator at the Financial Times.

 Based at the University of Oxford, our reach extends far beyond.
-Partnerships with internationally renowned institutions in the worlds of law and policymaking have seen us hold high-profile public events with the House of Lords, the Aspen Institute, and the Honourable Society of Gray’s Inn, to name but a few.
+Our partnerships with internationally renowned institutions include the House of Lords, the Aspen Institute, and the Honourable Society of Gray’s Inn, to name but a few.